South Korea reported 671 new cases of COVID-19 on Friday of which 644 were local transmissions.

 This is a slight drop from 700 cases a day before, but the general trend recently has been upward.

 "The average daily caseload for the past week has been at 555 which could be a sign of the beginning of a fourth wave.
 The R number has surpassed 1 hinting that the wave will continue to grow."

-Considering this, many were bracing for heightened social distancing measures, but the government has decided to keep the status quo for another three weeks starting next Monday.
+Despite those worries, for now the government has decided to keep the social distancing levels nationwide at the same level for another three weeks starting next Monday.